Glowacki-Shannon/Glowacki-Shannon/README.md

-# Glowacki-Shannon - Security Analyst
+# - Security Analyst

-I'm a passionate Security Analyst with a focus on securing digital landscapes.
+I'm a passionate Security Analyst focused on securing digital landscapes.
 If you're here, you're likely a prospective employer looking to find out a little more about me.
 You've come to the right place!

 ## About Me